-- (a) During the conduct of official business, the media shall occupy places designated for them or the general public. - (b) All media members will receive an agenda in advance and will be furnished support material needed for clarification if requested. - (c) In order to preserve the decorum and professionalism of council meetings, the media are requested to refrain from conversing privately with other people in the audience and to conduct any interviews with the public outside the council chambers while council is in session. - (d) On administrative matters, the city manager is the city's spokesperson unless the city manager has appointed a media relations person to present staff information on the agenda. - (e) The mayor, or the mayor's designee, is the primary spokesperson for the city on matters regarding policy decisions or any council information pertaining to issues on the agenda.
+- (a) During the conduct of official business, the media shall occupy places designated for them by and through the city's media relations staff or such other places as may be available that are designated for the general public. - (b) All media members will receive an agenda in advance and will be furnished support material needed for clarification if requested. - (c) In order to preserve the decorum and professionalism of council meetings, the media are requested to refrain from conversing privately with other people in the audience and to conduct any interviews with the public outside the council chambers while council is in session. - (d) On administrative matters, the city manager is the city's spokesperson unless the city manager has appointed a media relations person to present staff information on the agenda. - (e) The mayor, or the mayor's designee, is the primary spokesperson for the city on matters regarding policy decisions or any council information pertaining to issues on the agenda.
 In order to ensure fair treatment of an issue, any clarifications requested by the media on the issue should be addressed after the meeting. - (f) The McKinney City Council is made up of six council members and a mayor, each elected by the citizens of McKinney.
 In respect to each council member and their constituents, each council member's views as presented on an issue before the council should provide equitable representation from all seven council members.